The Doppler boosted LISA response to gravitational waves: Impact on observed SNR

-We compute the time-domain response using the \texttt{lisagwresponse} package~\cite{bayleLISAGWResponse2023}, both in its original implementation and in a modified version that incorporates the velocity-dependent corrections from Eq.~\eqref{eq:response}.
+We compute the time-domain response using the \texttt{lisagwresponse} package~\cite{bayleLISAGWResponse2023}, both in its original implementation and in a modified version that incorporates the velocity-dependent corrections from Eq.~\eqref{eq:full_response}.
 The original code already accounts for spacecraft motion by interpolating the emitter’s position $\vec{X}_e(t_e)$ back to the emission time, using the light-travel time from the orbit files.
 Our custom implementation instead applies the perturbative corrections derived in Eqs.~\eqref{eq:Lapprox} and \eqref{eq:napprox}.
 The spacecraft velocities are obtained as analytical derivatives of the spline interpolating the orbits and are evaluated at reception time, e.g. $\vec{\beta}_e \equiv \vec{\beta}_e(t_r)$.
-We have verified that both approaches to calculating $\hat{n}_{(0)}$ give identical results for the leading-order response, so differences between the methods arise only from the subleading terms in Eq.~\eqref{eq:response}.
+We have verified that both approaches to calculating $\hat{n}_{(0)}$ give identical results for the leading-order response, so differences between the methods arise only from the subleading terms in Eq.~\eqref{eq:full_response}.
 The integral $H_{ij}$ is evaluated analytically using the spline interpolants of $h_{ij}(\xi_e)$ and $h_{ij}(\xi_r)$ that are already computed for the baseline response: their antiderivatives are taken, and the results are subtracted.
-In the end, both response computations yield time series $y_{AB}(t)$ describing the response of the link connecting SC $A$ to SC $B$.
+In the end, both response computations yield time series $y_{IJ}(t)$ describing the response of the link $IJ$ of a (distant) emitting spacecraft $J$ to a (local) receiving spacecraft $I$ \cite{lisaddpcconventionsworkinggroupLISARosettaStone2025}.

-The individual link responses $y_{AB}(t)$ are then combined using \texttt{PyTDI}~\cite{staabPyTDI2022} to form virtual interferometry channels that suppress laser and spacecraft jitter noise.
-Specifically, we compute the second-generation $A$, $E$, and $T$ time-delay interferometry (TDI) variables \cite{vallisneriGeometricTimeDelay2005, tintoTimedelayInterferometry2020}, which account for the flexing of the arm lengths and enable laser noise cancellation below the mission's required noise floor \cite{lisasciencestudyteamLISAScienceRequirements2018}.
+The individual link responses $y_{IJ}(t)$ are then combined using \texttt{PyTDI}~\cite{staabPyTDI2022} to form virtual interferometry channels that suppress laser and spacecraft longitudinal jitter noise.
+Specifically, we compute the second-generation $A$, $E$, and $T$ time-delay interferometry (TDI) variables~\cite{vallisneriGeometricTimeDelay2005, tintoTimedelayInterferometry2020}, which suppresses laser-noise below the mission's requirement in a realistic scenario~\cite{lisasciencestudyteamLISAScienceRequirements2018}.

 The time domain TDI variables are transformed to the frequency domain using a Planck-taper window centered on the merger time~\cite{mckechanTaperingWindowTimedomain2010}.
-The SNR $\rho_C$ for each TDI channel $C \in {A, E, T}$ is then computed as:
+The SNR $\rho_C$ for each TDI channel $C \in \{A, E, T\}$ is then computed as:

 where $\tilde{d}_C(f)$ is the positive-frequency Fourier transform of the data in channel $C$, and $S_{CC}(f)$ is the one-sided noise power spectral density (PSD) for that channel.
 We use $f_{\min} = \SI{1e-4}{\hertz}$ and $f_{\max} = \SI{1e-1}{\hertz}$.